Plate Compactor vs. Jumping Jack vs. Roller: Which Compactor Do You Need?

 Mistake 4: Not Enough Passes

-How to tell you're done: The compactor rides higher on the surface (less penetration), the sound changes from a dull thud to a higher-pitched tone, and the surface shows no visible compression under the compactor's weight.
+Most compaction specifications require 3-6 passes per lift.
+You're done when the compactor rides higher on the surface (less penetration) and the surface shows no visible compression under the compactor's weight.

 Compaction Equipment Rental Costs